 Let’s take the recent headlines from around the world that has made us ponder this question.
 There was a news story not too long ago out of China that the government is considering enacting a law that would make it possible for elderly parents to sue their children for not visiting them.
 Under the proposed law, the government will have the power to fine or imprison the children for noncompliance.

-We thought maybe this might be an isolated incident as China’s progress have really hampered the children abilities to do more for their elderly parents as that society moves at breakneck speed.
+We thought maybe this might be an isolated incident as China’s progress has really hampered the children’s abilities to do more for their elderly parents as that society moves at breakneck speed.
 Work has consumed the young and there is little time for anything else.